ElizabethTurnerr/MCA-2025/README.md

 # \[Elizabeth's Portfolio\]
 <!-- Version 1.0 -->
+\Week 1: Theme, Fundamentals and Challengess

-\[Week 1: Lab 1 - I was inspired by the score Moon River from Breakfast at Tiffany's 1961.
-My interest in film and artistic design can allow me to incoperate elements of film cinema into my work.
-With that being said, I will face challeneges with copyright, as scores are heavily copyrighted as they are, nevermind a score being pulled from a film.
-Lastly, scores in films are not always the eact version or same score as the original.
-For insatnce, it may be shortened, repeated or remixed.
-I have very little to none experience in coding and I find this all a little overwhelming and daunting, however since we are dealing with music data, and that is the key topic, I am sure I will find some familiaity and comfort in music sheets and design etc.
+I was inspired by the score Moon River from Breakfast at Tiffany's 1961.
+Vocals by Audrey Hepburn, the film and fashion icon.
+My interest in film and artistic design can allow me to incoperate elements of cinema into my work.
+Moon River is a song that has been remixed, covered and pulled inspiration from.
+A favourite of mine is Frank Ocean's Moon River 2018, a contemporary R&B cover of the song.
+Another popular 'Frank' who has covered Moon River is Frank Sinatra in 1964.

+Due to the huge success and legacy of Moon River, I will face challeneges with copyright, as scores are heavily copyrighted as they are, nevermind a score being pulled from a film.
+Scores in films are not always the eact version or same score as the original.
+For instance, it may be shortened, repeated or remixed.
+Additionally, ther are multiple versions/arrangements; metadata inconsistency between archives; varied file formats (score, MIDI, audio).
+Lastly, I have very little to none experience in coding and I find this all a little overwhelming and daunting, however since we are dealing with music data, and that is the key topic, I am sure I will find some familiaity and comfort in music sheets and design etc.
-Week 2 - I faced difficulty simply by accessing and downloading MuseHub and MuseScore, I had initially tried to download Musehub first, then download Musescore onto that, but it turns out they are two seperate platforms.
-I eventually downloaded MuseScore and to my surprise it was fairly simple.
-Since taking higher and advanced higher music at school, I could transcribe the notes simply, but I had difficulty keeping the rhythm and pace, especially since I am familiar with the song, and trying to simplify 10 bars required some trial and error.
-However, it taught me that scores can be easily digitised and that it really just takes time and practice.
-I reckon if I did this 5 years ago, it would be more seemless!
-MuseScore transicribe = href="data/MoonRiver.mscz"
-MuseScore .mxl = href="data/MoonRiver.mxl"

-Week 3 - When using Veroviro, i got code "Different Schema in the file" a lot.

-Week 4 - Insufficent

-Week 5: - YoutTube:
-Spotify:
-IMSPL:

-Metadata Schema: -
-title: Moon River
-composer: Mancini
-performed: Audrey Hepburn
-genre: film score

-\]
+I will collect notated scores, metadata, and audio recordings for versions of "Moon River".]